ardiesan/engineers-log/_posts/2022-12-01-PHP-Coding-Convention.md

 ## PHP naming convention
 Now you know what is naming convention let's tackle PHP naming conventions.
 Coding Standards are crucial for producing high-quality code.
 We may create a homogeneous code that is simple to understand and maintain by using a uniform visual style, naming standards, and other technical parameters.
 Rules and code requirements, however, cannot account for all significant aspects.

 The way some problems are addressed programmatically is also crucial.
-Personality and expertise of the particular developer come through and eventually determine whether the code is technically sound or represents a mature, well-thought-out solution.
+The personality and expertise of the particular developer come through and eventually determine whether the code is technically sound or represents a mature, well-thought-out solution.

 In coding with PHP, you have to follow the standard guidelines for your code to be readable and easy to understand by another developer (if you are working with a team).